-- Heat the water and, when it boils, add the ginger and leave it for 5 minutes.
+- Heat the water.
+When it boils, add the ginger and leave it for 5 minutes.

 - Strain the mixture into a cup.

-- Add the honey and drink while it is warm.
+- Add the honey and drink it while it’s warm.

-You can drink this tea mid-afternoon and repeat for at least two weeks.
+You can drink this tea mid-afternoon.
+You should repeat this for at least two weeks.

 Chard is rich in fiber, iron, magnesium, potassium and water.
 This makes it an excellent tonic for rejuvenating the liver cells and cleansing a fatty liver.

-This magnificent fruit contributes to activating certain chemicals responsible for the oxidation of fatty acids, so it is not only appropriate for fatty liver but also helps to lose weight.
+This magnificent fruit contributes to activating certain chemicals responsible for the oxidation of fatty acids, so it is not only appropriate for this condition, but also helps to lose weight.

-Gooseberries are sources of vitamin C. What’s more, they have multiple properties for healing and cleansing the liver.
+Gooseberries are a good source of Vitamin C. What’s more, they have multiple properties for healing and cleansing the liver.

 Among the many nutrients that papaya contains are calcium, iron and vitamins.
 However, its best property is its high concentration of digestive enzymes like papain and chymopapain, which influence the majority of the functions of the liver.

 These enzymes are principally found in the seeds.
 You can dry them or buy them in a shop.
-So, if you include them in your daily diet you will improve your digestion and cleanse your liver deeply.
+I f you include them in your daily diet, you will improve your digestion and cleanse your liver deeply.

-Also, we advise you to do exercise.
+Also, we advise you to exercise.
 Basically, start with low impact walks.
-Then, little by little, include a moderate routine that helps increase your cardiac activity and circulation.
+Then, little by little, include moderate exercise in your routine that helps increase your cardiac activity and circulation.

-Suffering from fatty liver is a condition that can be reversed by just changing your lifestyle.
+This condition can be reversed by just changing your lifestyle.
 Reducing your intake of fats and alcohol is one of the main aspects to consider.

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.